funkhaus/fuxt/README.md

 Boilerplate improvements:

 -   Document the included WordPress components
--   Document the stackhaus-backend theme auto-installs
+-   Document the fuxt-backend theme auto-installs
 -   Change and document deployment to Netlify and generated sites.
 -   Get this working using generated routes: https://github.com/nuxt-community/sitemap-module
     -   Perhaps add this for better SEO: https://developers.google.com/search/docs/guides/intro-structured-data or https://www.npmjs.com/package/nuxt-jsonld
 -   Make the backend URL be protocol agnostic, this requires fixing wp-link and maybe wp-menu-item?
 -   Would be nice to have a class added to body when the router is in the middle of something.
 See: https://stackoverflow.com/a/46063580/503546 Maybe use apollo global loader?
--   Get SCSS functions for type settings working: https://github.com/funkhaus/stackhaus/issues/1
+-   Get SCSS functions for type settings working: https://github.com/funkhaus/fuxt/issues/1
 -   Maybe at some point, update Google Tracking with this.
 Waiting on it to get better: https://github.com/nuxt-community/gtm-module
 -   Separate out common styles into SCSS imports
 -   Get this working (and playing nicely with Prettier).
 Should have --fix set to true. https://github.com/nuxt-community/stylelint-module